timmcginley/41936/Assignments/README.md

 ## C [Integrate](C/README.md)

 *Collaborate to integrate the building systems of different disciplines to satisfy technical and design requirements.*

-Stage C starts by responding to the client feedback and integrating the chosen solution into an 'outline design'.
-This stage should also update the excel to check the building is on target and justify if not.
-This will help inform the required subject and client report assignments for stage C.

 ## D [Detail](D/README.md)